TastyWavez/xm-labs-salesforce_User_Sync/README.md

 # Files
 * [SalesForceDataSync.zip](SalesForceDataSync.zip) - xMatters Communication Plan for Salesforce Data Sync
-* [xMContactSync.apxc](xMContactSync.apxc) - APEX Class for xMatters Contact Sync.
-Add this file to your Salesforce Developer Console.
 * [xMattersHttpCalloutMock.apxc](xMattersHttpCalloutMock.apxc) - APEX Class for xMatters HTTP Mock Callouts.
 Required to pass Code Coverage in Salesforce.
 Add this file to your Salesforce Developer Console.
 * [xMattersHttpCalloutMock.apxc](xMattersHttpCalloutMock.apxc) - APEX Class for xMatters HTTP Mock Callouts.
 Required to pass Code Coverage in Salesforce.
 Add this file to your Salesforce Developer Console.
 * [xMattersTest.apxc](xMattersTest.apxc) - APEX Class for testing xMatters HTTP Mock Callouts.
 Required to pass Code Coverage in Salesforce.
 Add this file to your Salesforce Developer Console.